EncodingActs/MA2KG/scripts/README.md

 ## File Structure

-- `./utils/` includes all the scripts for the utility use
+- `./utils/` includes the scripts for the utility use
-- `./onts/` includes all ontologies
-  - `./onts/hkmalakg_base.owl` stores an early-stage ontology in preparation phase
-  - `./onts/hkmalakg_wiki.owl` is the developing version of the knowledge base
-- `./imgs/` includes all visualization images for later reference
-- `./acquisition/` includes all the stuff for data acquisition
+- `./workflow/` includes the scripts and templates for relevant technical processes
-- ...

-## Specification

-- **Related fields**: Knowledge Graph, Digital Humanities, Intangible Cultural Heritage, Natural Language Processing, Visualization, Human-Computer Interaction
-- **Stages**: Data Acquisition & Integration, **Interface Design** (prefer) Note that we have to first build up the entire pipeline, then decide which stage we are focused on.
-- **Data source**: **Wikipedia**, Baidu Baike, Websites,  Books
-- **MA Ontology**: **master-centric**
+- `./onts/` please put your ontology files under this folder

 ## Usage